CDCgov/tostadas/README.md

 ### Metadata Validation
 The validation workflow checks if metadata conforms to NCBI standards and matches the input fasta file.
 The script also splits a multi-sample xlsx file into a separate .tsv file for each individual.

+Recently, we have added the ability to pass in the names of custom metadata fields, in order to carry out a variety of checks and modifications.
+You have the ability to specify check/modifcation properties for each custom field within a .JSON file and consists of the following:
+* Name of samples to apply checks/mods
+* Data type check and potential casting
+* Populated vs empty check
+* Replacement for empty values
+* New name for field

+More information about custom metadata fields can be found here: ** INSERT THE RELATIVE PATH TO GUIDE HERE **

 ### Gene Annotation

 Currently, consists of three annotation options: